 Oh hey there!
 Remember me?
-I’m Christina, that travel blogger girl from south Florida who’s always hopping around all over the place, instagramming circle pics, convincing locals to show me all of the things and scoping out the beautiful views.
+I’m Christina, that south Florida girl who’s always hopping around all over the place, instagramming circle pics, convincing locals to show me all of the things and scoping out the views.

-If you’re not with me around the interwebs (Instagram, Twitter + super-live Snapchat: @crntlyexploring), you may have forgotten I existed because I just looked at my calendar and realized I haven’t posted here in A MONTH.
+If you’re not with me around the interwebs (Instagram, Twitter + super-live Snapchat: @crntlyexploring), you may have forgotten I existed because I just looked at the calendar and realized I haven’t posted here in a month – HUH?!

 SELF REMINDER: I LEFT THE CORPORATE WORLD TO DO THIS FULL TIME.